-Faster page load speed is what matters if you have online presence.
-There are several services available online that provides you the performance of your page.
-The one recommendation that you might have seen is “Serve resources from consistent URl”.
+Faster page load speed is what matters if you have an online presence.
+There are several services available online that provide you the performance of your page.
+The one recommendation that you might have seen is “Serve resources from consistent URL”.

 Why this recommendation appears?